Silvision/PaintColorSwitchMod/README.md

 ## Developer Notes
 This mod will work with other players that also have it downloaded.
 Pre-existing spray cans in the game before the mod was downloaded may have out of sync colors.

+The code itself is pretty messy and probably buggy, but it was more of a learning experience.
+Looking to refine it if I get enough downloads, but it should be enough for now.